hassanasani/tentativename/_pages/projects.md

 # Our Projects

-Here is our current and past projects.
+Here are our current and past projects
 ---

 <div style="display: flex; flex-wrap: wrap; gap: 20px; justify-content: center;">